Bitrue-exchange/Spot-official-api-docs/README.md

 - The base websocket endpoint is: wss://ws.bitrue.com/market/ws
 -  One connection can subscribe to multiple data streams at the same time
 -  The subscribed server sends a ping message every 15 seconds.After receiving the ping message, the client side need to return pong within 1 minutes.
 Otherwise, the connection will be disconnected automatically
+-  You should collect byte type of data and then unzip it with gzip, then convert it into string.

 ### Ping/Keep-alive (MARKET_STREAM)
 Example of ping: